Child struck by car, killed after getting off school bus in Cabarrus County

 CABARRUS COUNTY, N.C.
-(FOX 46 CHARLOTTE) — A child was hit by a car after getting off the school bus on Wednesday afternoon in Cabarrus County.
+(FOX 46 CHARLOTTE) — A 10-year-old boy was hit by a car and killed in Cabarrus County after they attempted to cross the street to reach the mailbox after getting off a school bus Wednesday afternoon, according to the family and North Carolina State Highway Patrol.

-The incident occurred around 3:30 p.m. on Mount Pleasant Road North.
-According to Cabarrus County School Board Chair Holly Grimsley, the child was a student at Mount Pleasant Elementary School.
+Troopers said, a student at Mount Pleasant Elementary, was dropped off by a school bus on Mount Pleasant Road around 3:48 p.m. on Oct.
+20.

+The boy reportedly crossed safely in front of the bus on his way home.

+The bus pulled away and the child attempted to re-cross the street to get to the mailbox when they were struck by a car.

-EMS confirmed that the child was taken to Atrium Health Cabarrus Medical Center.
-It was there that the child reportedly died.
+EMS confirmed that the child was taken to the hospital where they died.

-North Carolina State Highway Patrol is investigating the incident, and Cabarrus County Sheriff’s Office responded to assist with traffic control.
+Troopers said there does not appear to be any charges forthcoming to the driver of the vehicle, but the investigation is still ongoing.

-Cabarrus County Schools will have a crisis response team on-site at the school in the morning.
+Cabarrus County Schools will have a crisis response team on-site Thursday morning, district officials said.

 This is a developing story.
 Stay tuned to FOX 46 and FOX46.com for updates.